writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 Second Draft
 ------------

-The **Second Draft** package gives you visibility on the primary conference website and communications.
+The **Second Draft** package gives you visibility on the conference website and communications.
 It's great for sending folks to the conference, and showing support for the community.